Br-Johnson/workLife/README.md

     - Mobilize Hakai Juvenile Salmon Program Data

 To see what I'm currently working on, follow along with me here on GitHub.
-Together, let's shape reality.
+Together, we can build a better more equitable, ecological, and enriched future.

 For more details on my previous experience, see my [CV](https://github.com/Br-Johnson/CV/blob/master/cv.pdf)